smurfix/flask-script/docs/index.rst

 Assuming the ``USE_UPPERCASE`` setting is **True** in your dev.cfg file.

 Notice also that the "config" option is **not** passed to the command.
-As the ``app`` is always the first argument to your command, you can access any application-specific configuration from that.

 In order for manager options to work you must pass a factory function, rather than a Flask instance, to your ``Manager`` constructor.